jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 For my purposes that environment variables used as DB_URL, DB_USERNAME and DB_PASSWORD.

-I refered to those within the Java application.properties file as below,
+I referenced them within the Java `application.properties` file like this:

 ```properties
 spring.application.name=sampleapi